 As the descendent of these surviving monotremes, the platypus is really like no other animal on the planet.
 Its reproduction is a unique fusion of mammalian and reptilian characteristics.
 It has 10 different sex-determining chromosomes, as opposed to only two in humans and other mammals.

-The highly potent venom, which the male delivers through sharp spurs located on the ankles, contains chemicals largely unique to the platypus.
+The platypus defends itself with highly potent venom, which the male delivers through sharp spurs located on the ankles.
+This venom contains chemicals largely unique to the platypus.
 Even its bill only shows a superficial resemblance to the duck; it’s actually filled with electric sensors that enable it to navigate underwater even when it lacks sight.

 Despite these eccentric characteristics, born from its different evolutionary path, the platypus bears all the hallmarks of mammalian ancestry.
 This article will explore the six major characteristics that the platypus shares in common with most other mammals.
 Some of the similarities are expected, but a few of them might be surprising.

 Perhaps the most important mammalian feature is the milk-producing mammary glands that the female platypuses possess to feed the young.
 The name “mammal” is a testament to the importance of these glands in the classification and identification of the entire mammalian class.
 But the reproductive behavior of the platypus is so much stranger than that.
 Whereas all other groups of mammals still living on the planet give birth to live young, the monotremes are distinguished by their ability to produce eggs instead.
 The name monotreme itself means “single opening.”
 This refers to the single duct through which it urinates, defecates, and reproduces.